Interaction and collision of skyrmions in chiral antiferromagnets: Conclusions

 \section{Conclusions}

 Exploiting the solitary wave properties of skyrmions in antiferromagnets, we have studied head-on collisions between two skyrmions.
 As a result of the interaction, skyrmions reduce their size and two outcomes are possible.
 Skyrmions that have an energy $E<4\pi$ collide and bounce back eventually almost restoring their initial speed.
 Skyrmions that have an energy $E>4\pi$ shrink as they approach until they concentrate to a point and disappear.
-We describe the collision process and explain the main feature by following the kinetic energy within the sigma model for antiferromagnets.
-For the calculation of the kinetic energy, we have derived a formula in terms of the spin vectors in the magnetic system.
+We describe the collision process and explain the main features by following the kinetic energy within the sigma model for antiferromagnets.
+We have derived a formula for the calculation of the kinetic energy in terms of the spin vectors in the discrete system.
+The calculation of the kinetic energy in the lattice is a nontrivial task that is interesting in its own right.
+We develop a collective co-ordinate model for the distance between the skyrmions and their radius and give a description of the collision process.
+The model faithfully reproduces the main features of the collision process seen in the field simulations.
+The elastic property of the skyrmion, that is included in the collective co-ordinate model, emerges as an important factor for the soliton collision.

+The dynamical behavior of skyrmions in antiferromagnets is dramatically different than in ferromagnets.
+The results presented in this paper show how these dynamics couple with interactions between skyrmions to produce behaviors that have not been observed or predicted before in magnetic materials.
 While observations of skyrmions are abundant in ferromagnets, the observation of antiferromagnetic domains is still challenging.
 Given the rapid development of experimental techniques for the observation of antiferromagnetic order, we may reasonably expect that the creation and observation of skyrmions will be achievable in the next generation of experiments.
-The dynamical behavior of skyrmions in antiferromagnets is dramatically different than in ferromagnets.
-The results presented in this paper show how these dynamics couple with interactions between skyrmions to produce behaviors that have not been observed or predicted before in magnetic materials.